Hudson's Bay (department store): Following renaming to Hudson's Bay

-Hudson's Bay Company announced alongside its initial public offering that The Bay stores would be renamed to Hudson's Bay beginning in October 2012; replacing the stylized yellow "B" used since 1965 with the Hudson's Bay wordmark and coat of arms.
+Hudson's Bay Company announced alongside its initial public offering that the Bay stores would be renamed Hudson's Bay beginning in October 2012, replacing the stylized yellow "B" used since 1965 with the Hudson's Bay wordmark and coat of arms.
 The new Hudson's Bay rebranding campaign was officially launched on 6 March 2013.

 On 31 August 2019, the company announced that all 15 of its Dutch locations would be sold by year end, the final chapter of HBC's European venture.

+On 4 March 2020, American financier, Richard A. Baker, who had already been governor and executive board chairman of HBC since NRDC seized control, took over as CEO.
+Commentators noted that this was part of Baker's "consolidation of power" in an effort to sell of property it owned to benefit investors in the short-term.
+Doug Stephens noted that Baker's ambitions were about "about liquidating real estate holdings and converting any remaining assets to cash".

 Hudson's Bay stores were temporarily closed beginning on 17 March 2020 in response to the COVID-19 pandemic in Canada.
 The stores began gradually reopening on 19 May.

 In August 2021, HBC split the online business of Hudson's Bay into its own separate division.
-The online portion is now officially called The Bay, while the physical stores retained the Hudson's Bay name.
+The online store was branded as the Bay, while the physical stores retained the Hudson's Bay name.
+In 2022, the two businesses were reunited in the same division.

+In 2023, Hudson's Bay opened Zellers sections of up to 10,000 sqft each in 78 of its locations, using the store-within-a-store format.